yoelhalb-hitech/AutoMockFixture/Readme.md

 #### On Moq
 - **Minimal setup**: You can setup methods without providing all arguments, just the ones you specifically want
 - **Setup verification times**: Setup verification times along with the method setup (currently Moq only suuports to setup that it has to be called using `Verifiable`)
-- **Default Interface Implmentation - no callbase**: Moq is currently using default interface implmenetations when mocking a class that has a default interface implementation and `callbase` is false (in which case it shouldn't)
+- **Default Interface Implmentation - no callBase**: Moq is currently using default interface implmenetations when mocking a class that has a default interface implementation and `callBase` is false (in which case it shouldn't)
 - **Default Interface Implmentation - events**: Moq is currently not working correctly with default interface implementations of events
 - **Default Interface Implmentation - abstract base**: Moq is currently not working correctly when the original interface is abstract and the default implementation is in an inherited interface
 - **Interface ReImplmentation - with late binding**: When a class implements an interface then in Moq when creating the `Mock` via late binding (such as generic on the interface) and also calling `As<that interface>` it will not call the original implementation even if the base is not virtual
 - **Generic constrains**: Provide matchers for generics with constraints
-- **Ignore ctor**: When `Callbase = false` it does not call any constructors on the object
+- **Ignore ctor**: When `CallBase = false` it does not call any constructors on the object
 - **No casting**: An `AutoMock` has an implicit cast to the mocked object, in many cases there is no need to call `.Object` on it
 - **Targeted object**: Has the ability to mock around an existing Target object (as in [Castle Project](https://github.com/castleproject/Home))
 - **Check if mock**: Can check if an object was created by AutoMock without throwing and capturing as in Moq